julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/README.md

 https://github.com/julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/blob/master/CapstoneProject.pdf
 details my methods and results.
 I have used the deepmedic 3-dimensional convolution neural network code https://github.com/Kamnitsask/deepmedic with several small modifications and some additional code to segment brain MRI images with stroke.
+The additional code includes data preparation, a conditional random field, and code for the ISLES2017 contest.
-For segmenting brain MRI's with glial cell tumors (gliomas), the 2-dimensional U-net approach
+For segmenting brain MRI's with glial cell tumors (gliomas), the 2-dimensional U-net approach of https://github.com/zsdonghao/u-net-brain-tumor was more successful.
+I have used the model and training code from this repository with modifications, and have added code for data preparation, for distinguishing low grade gliomas from high grade gliomas, and for the BRATS2015 contest.